davidgith/Crash-Test-Dummies/pses_sign_recognition/README.md

 The node subscribes to the topic `kinect2/qhd/image_color`

-Publishes to `/sign_detection_node/StopSign` if stop sign is detected Publishes to `/sign_detection_node/LaneSign` if change lane sign is detected Publishes to `/sign_detection_node/SpeedSign` if speed limit sign is detected
+Publishes distance in cm to `/sign_detection_node/StopSign` if stop sign is detected Publishes distance in cm to `/sign_detection_node/LaneSign` if change lane sign is detected Publishes distance in cm to `/sign_detection_node/SpeedSign` if speed limit sign is detected

 ### How to use the find_object ROS-Package